logo

 VLC for Unity

-Best for: RTSP/network streaming, broad codec support, 360 video with spatial audio, casting, open source requirements.
+Best for: Serious Unity video workflows: RTSP/network streaming, broad codec support, 360 video with spatial audio, casting, Linux, and open source requirements.

 VLC for Unity brings the full power of the VLC media engine to Unity.
 The same LibVLC core that powers VLC media player (used by hundreds of millions of people) handles the decoding and playback.
-This means 200+ formats, hardware-accelerated decoding up to 8K, native RTSP streaming, and features no other Unity plugin offers: Chromecast casting, network file browsing (SMB/FTP/NFS), DVD and Bluray playback with menus, HDR tonemapping, and audio passthrough.
+This means local files, HTTP URLs, HLS, DASH, 200+ formats, hardware-accelerated decoding up to 8K, native RTSP streaming, and features no other Unity plugin offers: Chromecast casting, network file browsing (SMB/FTP/NFS), DVD and Bluray playback with menus, HDR tonemapping, and audio passthrough.

 360-degree video with Ambisonics spatial audio is included at no extra cost.
 The plugin is open source under LGPL v2.1, with full source on GitLab.

-Pricing: $700/year subscription.
-Includes all platforms, all features, continuous updates, and unlimited support for the current version.
+Pricing: Pro starts at $700/year for eligible self-service customers.
+Enterprise licensing is available for larger organizations and procurement-driven purchases.
+Includes all platforms, all features, continuous updates, and support for the current version.
 Free trial available (watermarked, 60-second limit).

 AVPro Video

-Best for: Projects that need tvOS or visionOS today, teams that prefer one-time purchases, studios that buy exclusively through the Asset Store.
+Best for: Projects that specifically need tvOS or visionOS today, teams that strongly prefer one-time purchases, or studios that buy exclusively through the Asset Store.

 AVPro Video by RenderHeads is a well-established plugin with strong platform coverage including tvOS and visionOS.
+Vision Pro support is listed for Ultra and Enterprise editions.
 It uses OS-native decoders for playback, which means codec support varies by platform but generally covers the most common formats.

 Pricing: One-time purchase, $250-$900 depending on tier.
 Major version upgrades are paid separately.

-Considerations: No RTSP streaming, no casting, no network browsing, no Linux or WebGL support.
-360 video requires the $900 Ultra tier.
+Considerations: Not positioned around RTSP/IP camera workflows, no casting, no network browsing, no Linux or WebGL support.
+Spatial 360 audio requires the $900 Ultra tier.
 Some developers have noted friction with the paid upgrade cycle for new major versions.

 HISPlayer